Use Case

 Having built Power BI reports over the years for a number of businesses, we routinely come across situations where the Subscribe to email feature has serious limitations.

 3. End-users are busy people who do not have the time to log in to Power BI to run detailed analyses on their data.
-All they need is a PDF report in their email, which they can quickly review with their teams.
+All they need is a PDF/ PPTX in their email, which they can quickly review with their teams.

-6. Power BI imposes restrictions on the number of subscriptions per report, PDF size, and on-demand report delivery.
-While the Subscribe feature works in a limited context, it leaves many use cases unfulfilled.
+6. Power BI imposes restrictions on the number of subscriptions per report, PDF/ PPTX size on-demand report delivery.
+While the Subscribe feature works in a limited context, it fails to fulfill many common use cases.

 BI Helper: The Smart Solution for Report Distribution

 BI Helper is a SaaS application designed for PDF report creation and distribution from Power BI.
-It addresses all the above limitations and provides users with a simple, secure, and scalable way to export and distribute PDFs from Power BI.
+It addresses all the above limitations and provides users with a simple, secure, and scalable way to export and distribute PDF/ PPTX reports from Power BI.
 It has advanced features to automate and customize the entire process, making it convenient for businesses to purchase and use.

-Bi Helper is highly cost-effective.
-Organizations only need a single Power BI Pro license to create and distribute PDF reports to any number of internal and external users.
+BI Helper is highly cost-effective.
+Organizations only need a single Power BI Pro license to create and distribute reports to any number of internal and external users.

-Visit BI Helper to learn more and to sign up for your 7-day free trial!
+Visit BI Helper to learn more and sign up for your 7-day free trial!